ivan0124/android-programming/app-framework-hal-driver/README.md

-# Hello Driver Sample
+# App-Framework-HAL-Driver
-This is a driver sample code. (test on Ubuntu 10.04)
+This is a sample code. (test on Qualcomm MSM8953)

 # How to setup build code environment
 1. install build code tools